MayankFawkes/filesync/README.md

       - 8000:8000
     environment:
       NODE: WORKER
-      WATCH_PATH: './data'
+      WATCH_PATH: '/data'
       PORT: 8000
       MASTER_IP: '172.31.37.244'
       MASTER_PORT: 8000
+      AUTH: 'secret_key_here'

     volumes:
       - ./data:/data

 ```

-All the file of Master node at location `./data` will be live sync with worker at `./data`
+All the file of Master node at location `./data` will be live sync with slave at `./data`, you can add multiple slave nodes.